Skip to content

 }

-// Search for an element in the list
+// search for an item in a list

 // elements: list of real numbers